Ovens-Syntax/Ovens-Syntax/README.md

-- 👋 Hi, I’m @Ovens-Syntax
+-  Hi, I’m @Ovens-Syntax
-- 👀 I’m interested in software and hardware
+-  I’m interested in software and hardware
-- 🌱 I’m currently learning i am doing alot of hardware projects but i will eventaully try to move onto more software stuff
-- 💞️ I’m looking to collaborate on pretty much anything where i would be learning new skills from an expert and if its on a topic i am hyped about
-- 📫 How to reach me try to contact me through discord The-Fantastic-Steam-Oven#7485
+-  How to reach me try to contact me through discord The-Fantastic-Steam-Oven#7485

 <!---
 Ovens-Syntax/Ovens-Syntax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.